dlab-geo/geocoding-geopy/README.md

 For the tutorial:
 - To run intro-geocoding.ipynb as IPython notebook (interactive), download zip or git clone, navigate to extracted folder in terminal, and type "ipython notebook."
 - To view IPython notebook as static webpage (not interactive), go to: http://dlab-berkeley.github.io/geocoding-geopy/intro-geocoding.html
+- For those who prefer working with the code outside of IPython notebook, the code is available as a single Python file (intro-geocoding.py)

 Etherpad containing helpful links and code snippets across lecture and tutorial available at: http://tiny.cc/jqnq3x